top of page

 Upgrades and improvements have been made over the years, but the church Sanctuary building remains the same.
 The vision of the men and women of Vestal Center as people of faith, answered God’s call to establish a Methodist church in south Vestal.

 Vestal Center United Methodist Church has a long tradition of following the core beliefs and practices of our United Methodist denomination.
 John Wesley and the early Methodists placed primary emphasis on Christian living, on putting faith and love into action.
 This emphasis on what Wesley referred to as "practical divinity" has continued to be a hallmark of United Methodism today and here at our church.
-You can learn more about our denomination and our beliefs at UMC.org.

 (Information taken from VCUMC church history written by Church Historian John Fitzgerald, Jr. 1975.
 A complete copy can be found in the church archives.)